| That

 the occupants prisoner, offering them gifts, gaining their trust

+and then setting them free.
 However, the canoe occupants noticed the arrival of

 one of the Endeavour's small boats, and attacked as it approached.